Juqsi/spicedb-tui/README.md

 - Go 1.20 or newer
 - A running [SpiceDB](https://spicedb.dev) instance local
-- A valid API token
+- A valid preshared token

 ---